Honda Civic Battery Replacement Guide

 - Connect the negative battery terminal last.

-- Spray battery terminal protector whenever possible to prevent corrosion and improve the connection at the terminals.
+- Spray the battery terminal protector whenever possible to prevent corrosion and improve the connection at the terminals.

 You are done!
 Congratulations.